stoked-ui/sui/docs/data/timeline/docs/overview/overview.md

 The simple version of the File Explorer component receives its items as JSX children.
 This is the recommended version for hardcoded items.

-{{"demo": "TimelineEditorDemo.js", "defaultCodeOpen": false, "bg": "noMargin"}}
+{{"demo": "TimelineEditorDemo.js", "hideToolbar": true, "bg": "inline"}}